mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 # Date and Time Pickers - Getting started

-<p class="description">Install the Date and Time Pickers and set up your date library to start building.</p>
+<p class="description">Install the Date and Time Pickers package and set up your date library to start building.</p>

 ## Installation